Keyboard shortcuts

 Integer

-The type integer contains a natural number.
+The type Integer contains an integer number.

 test